 You have been through a huge amount, don’t be surprised if you feel exhausted or struggle to concentrate at work.
 This is normal.
 Take it slowly.
 You may feel more sensitive than usual, or be less patient.

-'At first being back was scary as I had been in my house and mostly in my room for two and a half months...I didn’t have to look presentable or worry that my eyes were swollen from crying all day long.
-But now I was back at work and had to keep it together...as weeks went by it got better and I got more comfortable with what happened without breaking down' Taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith
+'At first being back was scary as I had been in my house and mostly in my room for 2 and a half months...I didn’t have to look presentable or worry that my eyes were swollen from crying all day long.
+But now I was back at work and had to keep it together... as weeks went by it got better and I got more comfortable with what happened without breaking down' Taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith

 You also might notice that grief hits you in waves.
 You might be fine one day, and then another the feelings of loss and sadness overwhelm you.
 Don’t be afraid to take time out in these situations.
 Go for a walk.
 Or talk to your manager about leaving early.

 'It was the simple things at work that helped.
 If I was having a bad day, my colleagues would take me somewhere quiet or offer to cover me so I could go home.'
 Shelley, who lost her son Joseph at 37 weeks (Read Shelley's story here)

 There are likely to be triggers too.
 A colleague might visit during their maternity leave, or there may be pregnancy announcements.
 Be gentle on yourself - it’s natural to feel a mix of emotions at these times.